InnoSWP/BS21-07-Customer-Support/README.md

 ## Frameworks

-The project uses python3 with aiogram and apiclient APIs for telegram bot and database implementation and JS React for the web tool part
+The project uses Python3 with Aiogram, SQLite and Apiclient APIs for telegram bot and database implementation and Flask framework for the web tool part.

 ## Badges